bugu-pro/create-bugu/README.md

 ```
 ## Boilerplates

-* `h5` - Create project with general bugu h5 boilerplate, support by umi.,
+* `h5` - Create project with general bugu h5 boilerplate, support by umi
-* `management` - Create project with a layout-only bugu manage boilerplate, support by umi.,
+* `management` - Create project with a layout-only bugu manage boilerplate, support by umi

 ## LICENSE